 Oak wilt is widespread in southern Wisconsin but in much of northern Wisconsin it is still a new and uncommon disease.

-View an expanded map of oak wilt detections in Wisconsin as of September 24, 2020.
+The following map shows oak wilt detections in Wisconsin as of April 15, 2021.

 Are you thinking of building on a wooded lot?
 Learn how to protect your trees from oak wilt.

 Leaves will wilt and drop from the upper canopy first.
 Symptoms progress down the tree rapidly.
 Infected leaves wilt rapidly and drop to the ground in summer.
 Wilting symptoms are observed from June through September, most commonly in July and August.

 Unlike normal leaf fall, the leaves of infected trees drop to the ground when they are still partially green.
 The symptoms of oak wilt are similar to those of other pest, disease and abiotic issues.
 A symptomatic tree should be sampled and examined by a laboratory for proper diagnosis, especially if active management is being considered.

 Find out if your tree has oak wilt

 For urban trees:

 - Contact a local urban forestry consultant/arborist